mohammad-rowshan/mohammad-rowshan.github.io/_pages/about.md

 ---

-I am open to new opportunities in both academia and industry that align with my expertise and interests.
+I am open to new opportunities in both academia and industry.
 Please feel free to reach out if you would like to discuss potential collaborations, projects, or positions.

 ---
 ### Education